beatsarepro30/automation-hub/backup/README.md

 * **Source directory**: Directory to back up
 * **Backup destination**: Directory where backups will be stored

-This configuration is saved in `sync_config.sh` in the same directory as the script:
+This configuration is saved in `config.sh` in the same directory as the script:

 ```bash
 SYNC_SRC="/path/to/source"